Sandy task force suggests ways to handle future superstorms

-NEW YORK (Reuters) - A U.S. task force on rebuilding after Superstorm Sandy listed dozens of recommendations on Monday to help protect communities from rising sea levels and increasingly intense storms.
+NEW YORK, Aug 19 (Reuters) - A U.S. task force on rebuilding after Superstorm Sandy listed dozens of recommendations on Monday to help protect communities from rising sea levels and increasingly intense storms.

 Among the 69 proposals included in its report, the Hurricane Sandy Rebuilding Task Force suggested improvements to the electrical grid and communication systems so they are less likely to fail in a storm and urged that the fuel supply chain be protected.